ahmedali6/translator/README.md

 - S3 bucket: To host the frontend webpage.
 - Cloudfront: To serve the webpage hosted on the S3 bucket.
 - Route53: To route custom domains to the API Gateway and CloudFront
-- Cert manager: To create ssl certs to be able to use HTTPS
+- Cert manager: To create SSL certs to be able to use HTTPS
 # Frontend

 The frontend of the app is built using Bootstrap, jQuery, HTML, and CSS.
 It provides a simple page for users to input the text to be translated, choose the source and    target languages, and get the translated text.
 The page is hosted on a private S3 bucket and served through Cloudfront, making it accessible at https://translate.letstrack.nl .